Skip to Main Content

 Visit the Archives website

-The Saint Mary's University Archives is located on the third floor of the Patrick Power Library and includes the Library's Special Collections and the University Records Centre.
+The Saint Mary's University Archives is located on the third floor of the Patrick Power Library and includes material related to the history of the University, as well as the library's Special Collections.
 The Archives also provides guides for dissertation, thesis and MRP submission.
-See below for more information.

-Collections: The Archives collects and receives materials of historical value to Saint Mary's University, including publications of the University's administrative and academic departments and documents of related societies, staff, faculty, students and alumni.
+The Archives collects and receives materials of historical value to Saint Mary's University, including publications of the University's administrative and academic departments and documents of related societies, staff, faculty, students and alumni.
 Material of a more general historical interest is also collected.
+Our collections policy is on our website, and finding aids for some of our major collections are available on MemoryNS.
+We are proud to be the home of the Salzinnes Antiphonal, as well as The Lynn Jones African Canadian & Diaspora Heritage Collection.

 Restrictions: Some collections or documents may have access restrictions.
 Material may be placed under restriction by the donor or the creator of the records.
 Researchers are responsible for having the restriction lifted in such cases.
 Additionally, Archives staff may restrict the use of unprocessed materials or documents in delicate condition.